 The History of KVSC’s Trivia Marathon

 Trivia Weekend was created to alleviate Minnesota’s infamous cabin fever and debuted in 1980 with 25 teams participating.
 KVSC’s Trivia Weekend runs for 50 consecutive hours each February.
-In 2023 Trivia Weekend is celebrating its 44th anniversary.
-Annually the contest attracts about 50 teams with more than 20 teams playing via the Internet from various parts of the country and globally.
+In 2024, Trivia Weekend is celebrating its 45th anniversary.
+The contest annually attracts about 50 teams with more than 20 teams playing via the Internet from various parts of the country and globally.
 Additionally, KVSC presented a ‘mini-trivia’ on April 18, 2020 called U Can’t Touch This to help teams, phone bank volunteers, and friends quarantining at home due to the COVID-19 pandemic.
 More than 100 teams registered to compete in the special 10-hour contest.

 Historically, as the weekend grew in popularity over the years, so did its organizational sophistication.
 For many years we have seen teams join forces, and what was once an individual team can now be 2 to 4 teams combining into a super team.
 Visit our Trivia History page for more background on the contents, including the Hall of Fame.

 How Does Trivia Weekend Work?

 Teams call their guesses into the fantastic humans staffing the trivia phone bank hotlines.
 You keep guessing until a question is ‘closed’ or until you get the question right and are awarded points.
 The phone bank volunteers are incredible people who staff the hotlines the entire contest.